DevHyperCoder/dipse/README.md

 b = "npm run build"
 ```

-See how in the above example, the aliases work for both `/rust/project` and `/node/project`
+See how in the above example, the aliases work for both `/rust/project` and `/node/project`.
+Path can also be relative.

 > NOTE: Each path and command needs to be inside ""